Student Organizations & Clubs

 Film Club

-Our club is grounded in building a community and bringing people together who have a passion for either the technical or on screen aspects of filmmaking to bring our ideas to life!
+The Film Club is grounded in building a community and bringing people together who have a passion for either the technical or on screen aspects of filmmaking to bring our ideas to life!
 We will study popular and iconic film sequences and the strategy behind them as well as work on our own short film projects.

 Moderator(s): Jami Warren, Amy Williams